 I don’t want this cross, the splintered symbol of my sin and his suffering, this turning away of heaven itself as the light of the world is plunged into darkness.
 I don’t want this injustice, this heartache, this affront to everything I think I understand.
 I cower at the foot of the cross, I can’t get the sound of the hammer striking nails out of my ears.
 I watch the greedy dust draw in his blood and I turn away.

 This is the paradox, the upside-down Way he teaches us.
-The Christian is called, at times we most want to turn away, to draw close.
+The Christian is called, at the times we most want to turn away, to draw close.
 Jesus tells us this with his words and with everything he is, this is how we must live:

 Draw close to the radical words that shock you into life.